 The test is ridden in groups of up to five riders on the oval track.
 The horses show the sections as instructed by the speaker as described in S2.3.2.
 They start on the rein as set in the starting list.

-- 1. Any speed tölt

-- Return to walk and change rein.

-- 2. slow to medium speed tölt, on the long sides holding both reins in one hand clearly showing no rein contact with the horse's mouth.
+2. slow to medium speed tölt, on the long sides holding both reins in one hand clearly showing no rein contact with the horse's mouth.